 Marks of genius — 12 works on paper that dazzled the market

-This November, Christie’s will stage a major exhibition to celebrate 40 years of works on paper auctions in New York.
+In November, Christie’s staged a major exhibition to celebrate 40 years of works on paper auctions in New York.
 Below, we look at back at some key highlights, from a formative Egon Schiele to a cosmic Joan Míro

 Danseuses à la barre.
 Sold for $1,045,000 in November 1992